Collaboration

 Rules

-You could set rules for collaboration and preventing safety issues.
+You can set rules for collaboration and to prevent safety issues.

-branch arbitrarily and restrict all push behavior after a carefully check on pr.
+Usually, you want to prevent someone from modifying the main branch arbitrarily and restrict all push behavior after a careful check on PRs.

 - Settings